Prostanoids: Prostaglandins, Prostacyclins

 In a minor side reaction, COX-2 operating as a dioxygenase can act as a lipoxygenase to introduce one dioxygen molecule without endoperoxide formation.
 After reduction, this can lead to the formation of 11R‑hydroxy-eicosatetraenoic acid (11R‑HETE), 15R-HETE, and 15S‑HETE, from which it is able to produce diHETE metabolites (and from 5‑HETE, i.e., 5S,15R‑diHETE).

-The specific inhibition of cyclooxygenases by aspirin is the reason for its well-known analgesic, anti-pyretic and anti-inflammatory effects as a pharmaceutical.
+The selective inhibition of cyclooxygenases by aspirin is the reason for its well-known analgesic, anti-pyretic and anti-inflammatory properties as a pharmaceutical.
 As it inhibits thromboxane synthesis and thence platelet aggregation, it is recommended for cardiovascular therapy.
-However, this does not fully explain aspirin's repertoire of anti-inflammatory effects, and it is now reported to be intimately involved, through an action with COX-2, in the generation of oxygenated lipid mediators such as the ‘aspirin-triggered’ protectins (resolvins) and the epi‑lipoxins, as well as the eicosanoids with the (R)‑configuration, all of which exert profound anti-inflammatory effects, especially in neuro-inflammation.
-In contrast, ibuprofen and all other drugs of this type exert their effects by reversible binding and competition with arachidonic acid for the active sites.
+However, this does not fully explain aspirin's anti-inflammatory behaviour, and through an action with COX-2, it is now reported to take part in the generation of oxygenated lipid mediators such as the ‘aspirin-triggered’ protectins (resolvins) and the epi‑lipoxins, as well as the eicosanoids with the R‑configuration, all of which are potent anti-inflammatory agents, especially in neuro-inflammation.
+In contrast, ibuprofen and all other drugs of this type bind reversibly and compete with arachidonic acid for the catalytic sites.

 Endocannabinoid metabolism: There is a significant difference in the substrate requirements of the two COX iso-enzymes.
 While both utilize unesterified arachidonic acid as substrate, COX-2 can metabolize dihomo-γ-linolenic and eicosapentaenoic acids.
-COX‑1 can only utilize free fatty acids, but COX-2 can react with endocannabinoids, and with 2-arachidonoylglycerol, it can form esterified 2‑prostanoylglycerol derivatives, i.e., hydroxy endoperoxides analogous to PGH2, which can be further metabolized by downstream prostaglandin synthases, such as mPGES-1.
-Although these can be hydrolysed by esterases present in blood and some tissues such as the lysophospholipid lipase LYPLA2 to release the prostaglandin in free form, there is evidence for effects of 2-prostanoylglycerol on calcium mobilization through novel receptors as well as via the PPARδ receptor.
+COX‑1 can only utilize free fatty acids, but when triggered by Kdo2-lipid A, COX-2 can react with endocannabinoids, and with 2‑arachidonoylglycerol, it can form esterified 2‑prostanoylglycerol derivatives, i.e., hydroxy endoperoxides analogous to PGH2, which can be further metabolized by downstream prostaglandin synthases, such as mPGES-1.
+Although these can be hydrolysed by esterases present in blood and some tissues such as the lysophospholipid lipase LYPLA2 to release the prostaglandin in free form, there is evidence that 2-prostanoylglycerol affects calcium mobilization through novel receptors as well as via the PPARδ receptor.

 Similarly, with anandamide (arachidonoylethanolamine) and arachidonoylglycine, COX-2 produces ‘prostamides’, though with lower efficiency.
 While these may simply serve as precursors of free prostanoids through hydrolysis, there is increasing evidence that they are new classes of lipid mediators in their own right.
 These amide derivatives are relatively long-lived in plasma, and amides of PGF are available as drugs to lower ocular pressure and treat glaucoma.